molingbo/lingbo.github.io/_pages/about.md

   - /about.html
 ---

-I am Lingbo Mo, a Computer Science Ph.D. student at [The Ohio State University](https://www.osu.edu/) (OSU) advised by [Prof. Huan Sun](http://web.cse.ohio-state.edu/~sun.397/).
+I am Lingbo Mo, a Computer Science Ph.D. candidate at [The Ohio State University](https://www.osu.edu/) (OSU) advised by [Prof. Huan Sun](http://web.cse.ohio-state.edu/~sun.397/).
 Prior to joining OSU, I received my M.S. in the School of Information and Communication Engineering at [Beijing University of Posts and Telecommunications](https://en.wikipedia.org/wiki/Beijing_University_of_Posts_and_Telecommunications) (BUPT).

 ## Research Interest